denistsoi/franklinchen.github.io/source/_posts/2012-03-31-my-first-sampling-of-english-country-dance-and-contra-dance.markdown

 ## Conclusion

 Sampler lessons like the one at the birthday party today are nice for exposing a total beginner to something new, as an appetizer toward deeper learning, but as I learned in the past, real learning requires sustained and detailed work on basics, with incremental mastery resulting from repetition.

+### (Update of 2013-01-23)

+It turns out that I did attend the English country dance at the Mideast early music workshop in July 2012.

+Also, Abby and I went to [our first contra dance workshop](/blog/2012/10/07/my-first-contra-dance-workshop-unexpected-fun/) in October 2012!